iobroker-community-adapters/ioBroker.ical/README.md

 Based on iCal Adapter for (CCU.IO)[https://github.com/hobbyquaker/ccu.io/tree/master/adapter/ical] from vader722

 ### Adapter iCal
 iCal adapter for ioBroker reads calendar files in ".ics" format from specified URL and writes events, that situated in the predefined time interval into ioBroker variable.

-Der Adapter iCal für CCU.IO liest Kalender Files im .ics Format von einer URL ein und schreibt Termine, welche in einem definierbaren Zeitraum liegen in eine CCU.IO Variable.
-Die Termine werden zeilenweise durch ein
-Tag voneinander getrennt und können z.B. mit dem DashUI Widget "basic hm_val - String (unescaped)" in DashUI Angezeigt werden.
+Alternatively it is possible to use a local .ics file (use absolute path to the file instead of URL).
+They can shown in VIS using "basic html - String (unescaped)" widget.

 Es werden 2 Variablen angelegt